Sharath-1517/Sharath-1517/README.md

 </a>
 <br>

-- 🔭 I'm currently a frontend intern in [Sarmatre International Pvt.
-Ltd.](https://drive.google.com/file/d/1vIZFeadHZxTVKoANXwhG_592hKrpVPSq/view?usp=sharing)
+- 🔭 I'm currently a Junior Software Enginner in [Vish Gyana Technology Solutions](https://vgts.tech/index.html)

-- 🌱 I’m currently learning **React.js, Svelte, Java**
+- 🌱 I’m currently learning **Next.js and Java**

 - 👯 I’m looking to collaborate on **Any open source and personal projects.**

-- 🤝 I’m looking for help with **Fullstack mentors and oppurtunities**

 - 👨‍💻 All of my projects are available at my [GitHub repositories](https://github.com/Sharath-1517?tab=repositories)

 - 📝 I write articles on [Hashnode - sharathlingam](https://sharathlingam.hashnode.dev/)

-- 💬 Ask me about **HTML, CSS, Java, SASS, SCSS,Javascript, React.js**

 - 📫 How to reach me **<a href="mailto:sharathprof1517@gmail.com">sharathprof1517@gmail.com</a>**